 You can see if the issue is the connections by wiggling the on/off switch.
-If the light starts to dim as you are wiggling it, chances are the issue is a bad switch.
-Keep in mind, while it may be easy to replace a switch located in the lamp cord, ones integrated into a socket are more challenging.
-It’s best to leave this to the pros.
+As you’re wiggling, if you notice the light starting to dim, then you’re dealing with a bad switch.
+Note that it’s not easy to change a switch that’s integrated into a socket.
+Leave it to the pros.

 3. Loose Bulbs

 An unseated bulb will rattle in its socket.
 This can result in inconsistent connections, as well as regular flickering.

 To fix this, just tighten or change the bulb.
-This will reestablish a solid connection and help eliminate any possible dips in your electric current.
+This will have a solid connection again and will eliminate any possible dips in the electric current.

 4. Dimmer Switches

 5. Bulb Type

 How old the bulb is and its temperature can also cause flickering lights.
-There is no reason to be worried, if you notice constant dimming or flickering, then you should replace the fluorescent bulb to fix the issue.
+There is no reason to worry about minor flickering, but if it’s constant you should replace the bulb to fix the problem.
 If this doesn’t work, then it’s best to call a professional electrician for help.

 Benign Causes of Flickering Lights

-In some situations, appliances in your home can have bearing failures.
+Sometimes, appliances in your home can have really bad failures.
 This results in the motor having to work harder when it starts up.
-When this happens, the appliance will draw more current and result in a noticeable light flicker.
+The appliance will then use more current and it will make your lights flicker.

 Another issue could be your neighbor’s lights.
-It’s extremely likely that you share a transformer with several of your neighbors.
-Because you are sharing the same circuit, the loads are going to impact your own electrical supply.
+It’s highly likely that you and your neighbors share a transformer.
+Since your sharing the same circuit, your neighbor’s loads are going to impact your home’s electrical supply.

-With benign flickering issues, there’s no real cause for concern.
+When the flickering problems are being, there’s no reason to worry.
 However, there are other problems that are more serious and dictate you take action right away.